 What is Covered by Workers’ Compensation?

-In general, workers’ compensation will cover any injury or illness caused by your job.
+In general, workers’ compensation will cover any injury by accident or illness caused by your job.
 This can include injuries that occur at work and illnesses that result from exposure to hazardous materials or conditions.

 Wage Replacement Benefits Covered by Workers’ Compensation